okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 To enable account linking, select `Automatic` from the **Account Link Policy** dropdown list, and then leave the other two defaults.
 With these settings, when a user signs in with an external IdP, Okta searches the Universal Directory for a user's profile to link.
 The user profile is found when the **IdP username** value (email) passed by the IdP matches the **Match against** value (username).

-> **Note:** See [Add an Identity Provider](/docs/reference/api/idps/#add-identity-provider) for API examples of creating an Identity Provider and the `policy.accountLink` parameter values needed to configure account linking.
+> **Note:** See [Create an Identity Provider](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentityProvider/#tag/IdentityProvider/operation/createIdentityProvider) for API examples of creating an Identity Provider and the `policy.accountLink` parameter values needed to configure account linking.

 ### JIT provisioning